INTRODUCTION TO LABORATORY INSTRUCTION

 Being a new Teaching Assistant (TA) in a biology or chemistry laboratory of 20 undergraduates requires preparation not only in the subject matter but also in methods of instruction.
-Introduction to Laboratory Instructionis not a course devoted to biology or chemistry content.
+Introduction to Laboratory Instruction is not intended to be a course devoted to biology or chemistry content, though those topics will come up often.
 Rather, it focuses on teaching and especially learning.
 It is dedicated to preparing first-time TAs to fulfill their roles in undergraduate teaching laboratories.
 Issues relating to specific laboratory exercises and course content are the responsibility of the various course instructors.
 Among the topics and issues addressed are:

 should take this course:

-All new Chemistry graduate students who are first-time teaching assistants must take Introduction to Laboratory Instruction starting in the Fall of 2002.
-All new Biology graduate students who are first-time teaching assistants are strongly recommended to take this course.
+All new Chemistry and Biology graduate students who are first-time teaching assistants must take Introduction to Laboratory Instruction.
 Because this course has a significant in-service component, new graduate students who are not teaching, should defer taking the course to when they become a TA.

 Financial support and incentives for initiating this course come from the Howard Hughes Medical Institute (HHMI) and their four-year Undergraduate Biological Sciences Education Grant to the University of Delaware.
 The HHMI Undergraduate Program at the University of Delaware is dedicated to "stimulating attitudes of inquiry" in the classroom and in the laboratory, and among students and faculty at all levels.
 Traditional methods of instruction (e. g. "cookbook laboratories") focus on transmission of information rather than cultivating curiosity and conceptual understanding.
 One of the goals of this course is to catalyze a shift in the perception of a teacher's role from the being source of all knowledge to being a facilitator of student learning.